Pre-Retirement Medical Information

 Following your retiree health plan elections or at the close of your 30-day enrollment period you will be sent a Benefits Confirmation Statement showing your elections, your coverage and monthly premium and grant amount.
 Please review your Benefits Confirmation Statement immediately.
 Any errors to the elections you've made must be reported to the Benefits Center within 10 business days.
 Your retiree coverage will then be reported to your health plan and new ID cards will be sent to you by the health plan within 2-4 weeks.

-New retirees are billed by SHPS Continuation Services for their health plan premiums on a monthly basis.
+New retirees are billed by Secova for their health plan premiums on a monthly basis.
 Within 60-90 days after you retire, you will be automatically setup on pension billing.
-If you do not have enough money in your check to cover your premium, you will continue with the monthly billing through SHPS Continuation Services.
+If you do not have enough money in your check to cover your premium, you will continue with the monthly billing through Secova.

 When to contact the County of Orange Benefits Center: